JernejHabjan/fuzzy-waddle/README.md

 - https://www.pixilart.com/darkneess10

 ## Phaser Editor 2D

 - `.skip` files are used to skip files from being processed by Phaser Editor 2D
+- investigate issues: `Ctrl+Shift+I`
+- if crashing: - if there's an issue with the Phaser shaders, try to switch the IDE to Canvas press `Ctrl+K`, and execute this command: `set default render type to CANVAS`, then reload the editor `Ctrl+R`

 ## Attribution